dnhushak/LSLOURL/README.md

-#Short Link
+#Short URL

-Short link is a short url geneartor with stats tracking.
+Short URL is a short url geneartor with stats tracking.

 It associates a short, easy to remember url, called a _slug_, with a longer, more error prone, and often uglier url.